yond4im/mdnotebook/00_FAKEORNOT.md

 - [ ] Fact check this information and clarify the pros and cons.
 - [ ] Check how much electricity accounts in the total energy mix (between 20 and 25 % according to my first estimation).

+# Useful Mathematical Relationships

+It is important to rely on some useful concept in order to compare the different generation of electricity.

+## Capacity factor

+The net capacity factor is the unit less ratio of an actual electrical energy output over a given period of time to the maximum possible electrical energy output over that period.
+We are going to give the largest and average example for each power generating plant type.

+### Hydropower plant generation

+In 2017, Three Gorges dam in China nameplate capacity was 22,500 MW, the largest power generating station in the world by installed capacity, in 2015: 87 TWh.

+$$C_{\text{hydro}} = \dfrac{87,000,000~\text{MWh}}{365~\text{days} \times 24~\text{h/day} \times 22,500~\text{MW}} = 45~\%$$